Skip to main content

 • Use the prepare phase of a transaction to load resources from account storage

-Feel free to modify the smart contract to create different resources, experiment with the available account storage API, and write new transactions and scripts that execute different functions from your smart contract.
+Feel free to modify the smart contract to create different resources, experiment with the available account storage API, and write new transactions that execute different functions from your smart contract.
 Have a look at the resource reference page to find out more about what you can do with resources.